ApolinarO/SDR/Docs/AWS Setup Guide/3 AWS Server Setup.md

 ![Services > EC2](./img/EC2MenuFind.png "Finding EC2 From the Homepage")

-Navigate to instances and click on the "Launch Instance" button:
+Navigate to instances and click on the "Launch Instance" button and **then select Ubuntu from the given menue**:

 ![Instances > Launch Instance](./img/LaunchNewInstanceFind.png "Launch new instance find")